music-encoding/guidelines/_guidelines-v3/11-editTrans/02-edittransErrors.md

 sake of transparency, both [sic]({{ site.baseurl }}/{{ page.version }}/elements/sic.html){:.link_odd_elementSpec} and [corr]({{ site.baseurl }}/{{ page.version }}/elements/corr.html){:.link_odd_elementSpec} may be
 used, wrapped in a [choice]({{ site.baseurl }}/{{ page.version }}/elements/choice.html){:.link_odd_elementSpec} element.
 The order of the [sic]({{ site.baseurl }}/{{ page.version }}/elements/sic.html){:.link_odd_elementSpec} and [corr]({{ site.baseurl }}/{{ page.version }}/elements/corr.html){:.link_odd_elementSpec} elements is not significant:

-{% include plainExample.html example="./v3/examples/editTrans/editTrans-sample215.xml" valid="true" %}
+{% include plainExample.html example="examples/editTrans/editTrans-sample215.xml" valid="true" version=page.version %}

 An indication of the person or agency responsible for the emendation can be provided as
 follows:

-{% include plainExample.html example="./v3/examples/editTrans/editTrans-sample216.xml" valid="false" %}
+{% include plainExample.html example="examples/editTrans/editTrans-sample216.xml" valid="false" version=page.version %}

 Here the **@resp** attribute has been used to indicate responsibility for the